darsh0o/email-scraper/README.md

-# Email Scraper
+**Note - Scraping is only limited to publicly available data.
+Please do not scrape any privatised information.

-Extract emails and linkedins profiles from a given website
+Another scraper for extracting emails from a list of websites

 ## Requirements
 - Python >= 3.9